Optimisation of neoadjuvant pembrolizumab therapy for locally advanced MSI-H/dMMR colorectal cancer using data-driven delay integro-differential equations: Abstract

 \section{Abstract}

 Colorectal cancer (CRC) poses a major public health challenge due to its increasing prevalence, particularly among younger populations.
 Microsatellite instability-high (MSI-H) CRC and deficient mismatch repair (dMMR) CRC constitute 15\% of all CRC and exhibit remarkable responsiveness to immunotherapy, especially with PD-1 inhibitors.
-Despite this, there is a significant need to optimise immunotherapeutic regimens to maximise clinical efficacy and patient quality of life whilst minimising monetary costs.
-To address this, we employ a novel framework driven by delay integro-differential equations to model the interactions among cancer cells, immune cells, and immune checkpoints.
+Despite this, there is a significant need to optimise immunotherapeutic regimens to maximise clinical efficacy and patient quality of life.
+To address this, we employ a novel framework driven by delay integro-differential equations to model the interactions among cancer cells, immune cells, and immune checkpoints in locally advanced MSI-H/dMMR CRC (laMCRC).
 Several of these components are being modelled deterministically for the first time in cancer, paving the way for a deeper understanding of the complex underlying immune dynamics.
-We consider two compartments: the tumour site and the tumour-draining lymph node, incorporating phenomena such as dendritic cell (DC) migration, T cell proliferation, and CD8+ T cell exhaustion and reinvigoration.
+We consider two compartments---the tumour site and the tumour-draining lymph node (TDLN)---taking into account phenomena such as DC migration, T cell proliferation, and CD8+ T cell exhaustion and reinvigoration.
 Parameter values and initial conditions are derived from experimental data, integrating various pharmacokinetic, bioanalytical, and radiographic studies, along with deconvolution of bulk RNA-sequencing data from the TCGA COADREAD and GSE26571 datasets.
-We finally optimised neoadjuvant treatment with pembrolizumab, a widely used PD-1 inhibitor, to balance efficacy, efficiency, and toxicity in locally advanced MSI-H/dMMR CRC patients.
-We mechanistically analysed factors influencing treatment success and improved upon currently FDA-approved therapeutic regimens for metastatic MSI-H/dMMR CRC, demonstrating that a single medium-to-high dose of pembrolizumab may be sufficient for effective tumour eradication while being efficient, safe and practical. \\~\\ \textit{Keywords}: locally advanced MSI-H/dMMR colorectal cancer, pembrolizumab, delay integro-differential equations, treatment optimisation, systems biology, mechanistic model
+We finally optimised neoadjuvant treatment with pembrolizumab, a widely used PD-1 inhibitor, to balance efficacy, efficiency, and toxicity in laMCRC patients.
+We mechanistically analysed factors influencing treatment success and improved upon currently FDA-approved therapeutic regimens for metastatic MSI-H/dMMR CRC, demonstrating that a single medium-to-high dose of pembrolizumab may be sufficient for effective tumour eradication while being efficient, safe, and practical. \\~\\ \textit{Keywords}: locally advanced MSI-H/dMMR colorectal cancer, pembrolizumab, delay integro-differential equations, treatment optimisation, systems biology, mechanistic model